tedserbinski/www-jekyll/_posts/detroit/2013-04-07-the-entrepreneurial-gold-rush-why-i-moved-from-san-francisco-to-detroit.markdown

 ---
 layout: post
 title: "The Entrepreneurial Gold Rush: Why I moved from San Francisco to Detroit"
-description: "Where do you want to be in ten years?
-Status quo?
-Or one of the heroes that rebuilt a city?
-Read on for why."
+description: "I moved to Detroit from San Francisco.
+Read on to see why I did."
 date: 2013-04-07 14:41:45 -0400
 social_photo: magic-happens-your-comfort-zone.jpg
 categories: ["detroit"]